raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/flutter_navigation_routes.md

 ## Conclusions

-We have seen how we can implement navigation between screens in a *Flutter* project directly (creating a *PageRoute* instance) or by using routes (both in the routes parameter and in the *onGenerateRoute* parameter):
+We have seen how we can implement navigation between screens in a *Flutter* project directly (creating a *PageRoute* instance) or by using routes (both in the routes parameter and in the *onGenerateRoute* parameter).